ExCALIBUR-NEPTUNE/NESO-Particles/docs/sphinx/source/concept/particle_loop.rst

 KernelRNG
 ~~~~~~~~~

-We assume that there are two main methods for accessing RNG values in a ParticleLoop, the first method separately generates samples and places them in a temporary buffer prior to the loop launch.
+We assume that there are potentially many methods for accessing RNG values in a ParticleLoop.
-The second approach provides a kernel function which samples values on the fly.
+Each of these methods may require a specialised device implementation.

-KernelRNG is an abstract base class that encapsulates the first approach where RNG values are sampled and stored in a temporary device buffer prior to the particle loop execution.
+HostPerParticleBlockRNG is an abstract base class that encapsulates the an approach where RNG values are sampled and stored in a temporary device buffer prior to the particle loop execution.
-We provide a specialisation of KernelRNG called HostKernelRNG which allows any host function which takes no arguments and returns a single value to be used as a sampling function.
+HostPerParticleBlockRNG allows any host function which takes no arguments and returns a single value to be used as a sampling function.

 In the following example we use a host normal distribution as a source of random velocity values in a ParticleLoop.